JunJIANG-66/TRCOOL/WP4_ROS/MIR_robots_ws.md

 - `mir_description`: URDF description of the MiR robot
 - `mir_dwb_critics`: Plugins for the dwb_local_planner used in Gazebo
 - `mir_driver`: A reverse ROS bridge for the MiR robot
-- `mir_gazebo-: Simulation specific launch and configuration files for the MiR robot
+- `mir_gazebo`: Simulation specific launch and configuration files for the MiR robot
 - `mir_msgs`: Message definitions for the MiR robot
 - `mir_navigation`: move_base launch and configuration files